 Before the home was constructed for Benjamin Wilson, there was reportedly a church on the property that actually burned to the ground.

-[I’m still digging around for proof of that, so I’m not willing to quote it as the gospel truth just yet.]
+[I’m still digging around for proof of that, so I’m not willing to list the fire as the gospel truth just yet.]

 432 Abercorn Rumor #5

 Spirits of the enslaved men and women who were unceremoniously buried in the square are said to haunt both the home and Calhoun Square.

 My Magic 8-Ball says, “signs point to yes”.